 Sales teams are all made up of living, breathing individuals.
 Seriously, sometimes it feels like people forget that.
 Most teams are made up of dynamic individuals with unique backgrounds and stories to tell.
 That’s why it’s so important for your customers to start getting to know your sales team members on an individual level right from the start!

-In the Soapbox video above, Katie gets in front of the camera to quickly introduce herself before diving into a walkthrough for the customer by sharing her screen.
+In the video recording video above, Katie gets in front of the camera to quickly introduce herself before diving into a walkthrough for the customer by sharing her screen.
 The personal greeting and thumbnail featuring Katie’s friendly face makes the video that much more enticing to play!

 Appearing on camera might be a bit intimidating at first, but it can help accomplish so much for your team.
 Everyone knows that when it comes to closing deals, building trust and providing value is paramount.
 And believe it or not, simply showing your face makes your message much more memorable than sending text-heavy emails or documents.
 Using video to showcase your diverse team is a great way to combat those negative sales stereotypes while also helping drive results.